 Yes, if you become a degree-seeking student and register for at least one credit per term, you may be eligible for the federal Pell grant.
 If you register for at least six credits per term, you may also be eligible for federal loans.
 Financial aid eligibility is determined through the completion of the FAFSA (Free Application for Federal Student Aid).
 When federal and institutional aid does not provide enough funding to meet all educational expenses, another option available to students is to secure a private loan through a private lender.

 How do I register for a credit-bearing course at Clarke?

-CareerPLUS learners who wish to pursue a degree must first complete the Clarke University degree-seeking application process.
-If you have already been admitted as a Clarke degree-seeking student, you will register for courses in Self Service.
+Those wishing to pursue a CareerPLUS bachelor’s degree must first apply and be accepted to the CareerPLUS Bachelor of Applied Studies (BAS) degree program.
+If you have already been admitted as a Clarke CareerPLUS degree-seeking student, you will register for courses in CU Hub.
 You will receive instructions for registering for a credit-bearing course after you are admitted as a degree-seeking student.